Right Livelihood Awards go to rights activists from Belarus, Nicaragua, the US and Iran | DW | 01.10.2020

 She also stands up for the rights of indigenous women, setting up programs to counter domestic abuse and helping tell young people how to expose infringements on their rights.

 And her efforts are a thorn in the side of many.
-She endures almost daily threats and intimidation, narrowly escaping an attempted kidnapping in 2015.
+She endures almost daily threats and intimidation, and narrowly escaped an attempted kidnapping in 2015.

-Bryan Stevenson was just 16 when he witnessed an awful crime.
-But perhaps the way he handled the murder of his grandfather, stabbed during a robbery at his Philadelphia home, at such a young age showed what marks him out.
+Bryan Stevenson was just 16 when he witnessed an awful crime: the murder of his grandfather, who was stabbed during a robbery at his Philadelphia home.
+But perhaps it was the way he handled the event at such a young age that showed what sets him apart.

 The killers received life sentences for murder.
 As the bereaved, Stevenson had an opportunity to call for them to receive the death penalty; he did not take it.